 Canadian wood’s exclusive audio-visual display centre is spread across a sprawling 1600 sq. ft. space in the heart of Mumbai’s commercial district.

 The aim is to help designers, contractors and procurement professionals understand versatility and new-age technologies in the wood business.
 It also helps them design and build innovative interiors and wooden structures using sustainable, certified wood products.

 With a distinguished team of technical advisors and market development specialists, industry practitioners can hold free consultations on wood building systems and specific product applications.

-FII India holds exhibitions, seminars, workshops and networking meets, pan-India to help designers and sourcing professionals understand Canadian Wood’s numerous advantages.
+FII India holds exhibitions, seminars, workshops and networking meets pan India to help designers and sourcing professionals understand Canadian wood’s numerous advantages.
 If you have missed us at the last show, view the events calendar for the upcoming one.
-Updates and videos from the past events are also available.

-Alternatively, visit the exclusive audio-visual Display Centre in Mumbai.
-Please fill in the enquiry form (please see the collapsible panel on the right side) for booking an appointment for the same.
+Alternatively, visit the exclusive audio-visual display centre in Mumbai office.
+Please fill in the enquiry form available in contact section for booking an appointment for the same.